software-students-spring2025/1-specification-exercise-get-lit/README.md

 ### Filtering and Sorting:
 7. "As a cat lover, I want to filter bodegas by borough so that I can find locations close to me."
-8. "As a frequent user, I want to sort cats by most recently added so that I can see new entries."
+8. "As a frequent user, I want to sort cats by most recently viewed cats."

 ### Favorite and Bookmark System
 9. "As a frequent user, I want to save my favorite bodega cats so that I can revisit their profiles easily."